 Daniel joined Watsi on November 5th, 2014.
-Five years ago, Daniel became the 396th member to automatically support a new Watsi patient every month.
-Since then, 5,556 more people have become monthly donors!
-Daniel's most recent donation traveled 8,300 miles to support Nyo, a mother from Burma, to fund cardiac surgery.
+Seven years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation traveled 8,500 miles to support Godfrey, a manual labourer from Kenya, to fund a fracture repair on his right leg.

 Nyo is a 50-year-old woman from Burma who lives with her husband, her son, and her daughter in a village in Shwe Bo Township.
 Nyo’s husband is a subsistence farmer while she is a homemaker.
 Her son sells bus tickets at the bus station in Taunggyi Town, Shan State and he sends some pocket money to his parents at home.
 Nyo’s husband sometimes work as a construction day laborer.
 Nyo was diagnosed with a heart condition that involves a malformation of her mitral valve, the valve between the left atrium and left ventricle.
 This valve controls the flow of blood, but certain conditions may cause blood to flow backward or the valve to narrow.
 Currently, she is tired and cannot walk long distances.
 She also has chest pain and a poor appetite.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund a mitral valve replacement for Nyo.
 The treatment is scheduled to take place on March 16th and, once completed, will hopefully allow her to live more comfortably.
 Nyo said, “I am very upset that I have to suffer this kind of condition.”